Forward, Reverse and Improvement 1031 Exchange Structures

 Improvement 1031 Exchange

-You can use your 1031 Exchange funds to acquire replacement property and then build, construct or improve the replacement property through an Improvement 1031 Exchange (also known as a Construction 1031 Exchange or Build-To-Suit 1031 Exchange).
-Your like-kind replacement property is acquired and held or "parked" by an Exchange Accommodation Titleholder ("EAT") while the build-outs or improvements are made to the property within the required 1031 Exchange deadlines.
+Sale proceeds from the sale of your relinquished property can be used to acquire a replacement property and build, construct or improve the replacement property through an Improvement 1031 Exchange (also known as a Construction 1031 Exchange or Build-To-Suit 1031 Exchange).
+Your replacement property is acquired and held or "parked" by an Exchange Accommodation Titleholder ("EAT") while the build-outs or improvements are made to the property within the required 1031 Exchange deadlines.

 You can learn more about Improvement 1031 Exchange strategies by reading our short article entitled "Overview of Improvement or Construction 1031 Exchanges".
 (See special requirements and procedures for opening an Improvement, Build-To-Suit or Construction 1031 Exchange).